| |

 One of our go-to indoor activities for fun!
 Count up to 10 (or higher!) as your kids hide.
 The first person to be found becomes the seeker in the next game.

-A deck of playing cards holds so many possibilities for fun.
+A deck of playing cards holds so many possibilities for fun and learning.

 Play simple card games like War and Go Fish!
 Try more complicated card games, like Crazy Eights, as your kids get accustomed to playing.